cowprotocol/docs/docs/cow-protocol/reference/core/auctions/schema.md

 ### `id`

 This key is an (internal) integer identifier for the auction, that is encoded and sent as a string.
-In the case where the instance corresponds to a quote request, this identifier is set to ```null```.
+In the case where the instance corresponds to a quote request, this identifier is set to `null`.

 ### `tokens`

 This key lists all tokens that appear in some order or AMM in the batch auction instance.
 It is a dictionary, mapping the token key (which is the smart contract address of the token) to the following information:

 - `"decimals"`: an integer equal to the number of decimals of the token.
-- `"symbol"`: a string denoting the shorthand name of the token (e.g., "WETH", "DAI")
+- `"symbol"`: a string denoting the shorthand name of the token (e.g., "WETH", "DAI").
 - `"referencePrice"`: a float that corresponds to the price of the smallest denomination of the token with respect to a _reference token_ (for mainnet, the reference token is WETH, and its referencePrice is 1000000000000000000).
 Only tokens that are traded by at least a user order will necessarily have non-null referencePrice, while the rest of the tokens are allowed to have a `null` referencePrice.
 These prices are used when evaluating the quality of a given solution, and can be thought of as a way of converting and expressing all relevant quantities in WETH (note that, initially, the surplus of different orders can be denominated in different tokens), and aggregating them all in a single value, denominated in WETH.
-- `"availableBalance"`: a "stringified" integer that describes the amount (in the token's lowest denomination) of the token currently stored in the settlement contract ([internal buffers](/cow-protocol/reference/core/definitions#buffers)).
+- `"availableBalance"`: a stringified integer that describes the amount (in the token's lowest denomination) of the token currently stored in the settlement contract ([internal buffers](/cow-protocol/reference/core/definitions#buffers)).
 This information is relevant when a solver attempts to [internalize an interaction](#using-internal-buffers).
 - `"trusted"`: this is a boolean flag that specifies whether the contract is willing to store the token as part of an [internalized interaction](#using-internal-buffers).

-We now share two example token entries corresponding to [WETH](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2) and [USDC]():
+We now share two example token entries corresponding to [WETH](https://etherscan.io/address/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2) and [USDC](https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48):

 ```json
 "0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2": {